-While most of us undoubtedly suffered the isolation (and COVID kilos 🤭) of being stuck indoors for months on end, many believe it’s a once-in-a-generation opportunity to change things for the better.
+While most of us have been undoubtedly suffering the isolation (and COVID kilos 🤭) of being stuck indoors with minimal social contact for months on end, many believe it’s a once-in-a-generation opportunity to change things for the better.
 History has shown that major world events such as the Great Depression, the World Wars and recessions created enormous and lasting societal shifts — and COVID-19 is set to be the same.
 We can’t go back to normal now.
 But how exactly will life as we know it change?

 Confined to our houses, we’ve become more conscious of comfort than ever before.
 We’ve also become aware of the reality and practicality of shared spaces — particularly for those who work from home and will continue to do so partially or exclusively moving forward.